Last updated: November 30, 2022

 A man counting bills for guaranteed payment

-Salary earned by an ordinary member of an LLC is paid out based on the number of services they have performed.
+The salary earned by an ordinary LLC member is paid based on the number of services they have performed.

-Guaranteed payments are not subject to any cap, meaning that if a member performs no work for the LLC, they still receive the same amount of guaranteed payments as someone working at total capacity.
+Guaranteed payments are not subject to any cap, meaning that if a member performs no work for the LLC, they still receive the same guaranteed payments as someone working at total capacity [2].

 As a result, salary payments are often seen as more favorable than guaranteed payments.